Layers of grilled eggplant swimming in meat sauce and topped with a creamy layer of bechamel sauce.

 Also, be sure your meat sauce is not too wet.
 Unlike pasticcio or lasagna, there is not a layer of pasta to help soak up wetter sauce.
 Cook the sauce down until it is mostly crumbled meat.
 The eggs and bread crumbs will help thicken it a bit after it’s done cooking.

-My final tip is to do the best you can to procure good ingredients.
+My final tip for making Greek moussaka is to do the best you can to procure high quality ingredients.
 It will be make the difference between a good moussaka and an amazing, authentic, your-friends-never-tasted-anyting-like-it moussaka.
 Dried Greek oregano tastes different than store bought dried oregano.
 If you can get your hands on some kefalotiri cheese, it will make all the difference in the bechamel sauce.
 This past year, I have also come to discover how much better freshly grated nutmeg tastes.
 Quality beef, organic milk, fresh and firm eggplant… the better the ingredients going in, the better the result coming out.

 Indeed, making moussaka is a bit of an endeavor.
 It is a nice activity for a Sunday.
 You can also make it ahead and bake 3/4 of the way.
 Pop it in the oven to warm it and brown the top while guests gather.
 Like many baked dishes, leftovers are delicious if not better.
 Kali Orexi!